Review of Neutral Naturalness: Connections to Dark Matter

 \subsection{Exotic Dark Matter}

 Additional particles introduced into twin models can also be the dark matter.
-Adding a singlet scalar $S$ that couples to both Higgs doublets via $S^2 (H_A^2 + H_B^2)$ adds a scalar portal on top of the twin Higgs model.
+Adding a singlet scalar $S$ that couples to both Higgs doublets via $S^2 (|H_A|^2 + |H_B|^2)$ adds a scalar portal on top of the twin Higgs model.
 The dark matter in this case is the scalar $S$ and the twin mechanism, in addition to its usual advantages, now additionally lowers the direct detection cross section, re-opening viable masses for the $S$ roughly above 100 GeV~\cite{Curtin:2021alk}.

+A twin sterile neutrino is a possible dark matter candidate.
+Ref.~\cite{Holst:2023hff} considered one species of sterile neutrino with an abundance generated by the Dodelson-Widrow mechanism~\cite{Dodelson:1993je}, wherein sterile neutrinos are generated through oscillations with active neutrinos in the primordial plasma.
+Similar to Ref.~\cite{Chacko:2016hvu}, the sterile neutrino of the SM sector is used to asymmetrically reheat the SM and twin sectors, however, in the model of Ref.~\cite{Holst:2023hff} there is substantial $\mathbb{Z}_2$ breaking among the sterile neutrinos that lets the twin sterile neutrino mass be $\sim 100~{\rm keV}$.

-Twin models have also been proposed where the twin color $SU(3)$ is broken to $SU(2)$.
-This breaking causes the twin quarks to split into an $SU(2)$ doublet and $SU(2)$ singlet.
-The $SU(2)$ singlet that results from the twin $b$ quark is a viable asymmetric dark matter candidate~\cite{Kilic:2021zqu}.
+Twin models have also been proposed where the twin color SU(3) is broken to SU(2).
+This breaking causes the twin quarks to split into an SU(2) doublet and SU(2) singlet.
+The SU(2) singlet that results from the twin $b$ quark is a viable asymmetric dark matter candidate~\cite{Kilic:2021zqu}.
+Another variant of color groups is that both the visible and twin sectors start with a color group of SU(4)~\cite{Batell:2025iwm}.
+In the visible sector color is spontaneously broken to SU(3) while in the twin sector it remains as SU(4).
+If there are stable twin baryons that result from the twin SU(4) these could form part of the dark matter.